Melbourne

 To put Melbourne's size in perspective, its area of 9,993 km² is about 1.6x the size of Shanghai.
 Meanwhile, San Francisco at 121 km² is about 1.2x the size of Paris (city proper).

-A cultural and financial center in Northern California.
-Nicknamed "SF", San Francisco has an area of 121 km² and is home to 0.9 million people.
+Nicknamed "The City by the Bay", San Francisco has an area of 121 km² and is home to 0.9 million people.
 It was established in 1776.
 Visitors come for Golden Gate Bridge, Alcatraz Island, Cable cars, and much more.
 Getting around is easy with the BART & Muni.

 Looking beyond city limits, the Melbourne metropolitan area covers 9,993 km², which is 1.4x larger than greater San Francisco at 6,984 km².
 The Melbourne metro area is also more populous, with 5.1 million people compared to 4.7 million.